AlbertoTalavan/TS_RWbootcamp_2020/Week01/Week01_README.md

 I used the AutoLayout and the StoryBoard as required for this assignment.
 It is optimized for and iPhone SE screen size but it can be run on any iPhone supporting iOS13.

-I could do adjust the screen for any screen resolution doing it programatically but I choose do it with StoryBoard just to practice the *AutoLayout* there and the *vary for traits*
+I could adjust the screen for any screen resolution doing it programatically but I choose do it with StoryBoard just to practice the *AutoLayout* there and the *vary for traits*

 I have made some changes to the original assignment (and here is why):